© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Post-medieval building at Crazy Well Farm, 300m south of Crazy Well Pool is a scheduled monument protected by Historic England under reference 1019585.
 View the official record →

-Post-medieval building at Crazy Well Farm, 300m south of Crazy Well Pool is a surviving agricultural structure located in Devon.
+Post-medieval building at Crazy Well Farm, 300m south of Crazy Well Pool, is a structure dating from the early modern period located in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019585.

 Post-medieval building at Crazy Well Farm, 300m south of Crazy Well Pool is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019585.